10 Great Movies And TV Shows About Arab-Americans To Stream

 The Visitor (2007)

-Nearly a decade before Tom McCarthy was showered with awards for Best Picture winner, Spotlight, he wrote and directed a beautiful film in 2007 called The Visitor.
+Nearly a decade before Tom McCarthy was showered with awards for Spotlight, he wrote and directed a beautiful film in 2007 called The Visitor.
 The independent film stars Richard Jenkins, in a role that earned him his first Oscar nomination.
-He plays a widowed economics professor named Walter Vale, who unexpectedly finds a young couple living in his apartment (played by Haaz Sleiman and Black Panther’s Danai Gurira) and, as he comes to learn, are illegal immigrants.
-When Walter decides to let them stay with them, he forms a sweet relationship with Tarek, who is a Palestinian-Syrian djembe player, who teaches him how to play along with Walter forming a friendship with his mother, when she unexpectedly visits as well.
+He plays a widowed economics professor named Walter Vale, who unexpectedly finds a young couple (played by Haaz Sleiman and Black Panther’s Danai Gurira) living in his apartment, and, he comes to learn that they’re illegal immigrants.
+When Walter decides to let them stay, he forms a sweet relationship with Tarek, who is a Palestinian-Syrian djembe player, who teaches him how to play, along with Walter forming a friendship with his mother, when she unexpectedly visits as well.
 It’s a memorable film about healing from grief, along with bringing to light immigration issues in post-9/11 New York City.

 Stream The Visitor on Tubi for Free.